HERMES-SOC/hermes_core/docs/user-guide/reading_writing_data.rst

 The CDF C library must be properly installed in order to use this package to save and load CDF files.
 The CDF library can be downloaded from the `SPDF CDF Page <https://cdf.gsfc.nasa.gov/>`_ to use the CDF libraries in your local environment.
-Alternatively, the CDF library is installed and available through the HERMES development Docker continer environment.
+Alternatively, the CDF library is installed and available through the HERMES development Docker container environment.
 For more information on the HERMES Docker container please see our :doc:`Development Environment Page </dev-guide/dev_env>`.

 To make it easier to work with HERMES data, the :py:class:`~hermes_core.timedata.HermesData` class facilitates the abstraction of HERMES CDF files.